On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Application to the VRPSD with scenarios under the classical recourse policy

 Table~\ref{table:cutsummary} summarizes the results from this section.
 For each derived cut, column \tsc{rlb} indicates the recourse lower bound used, column \tsc{valid} refers to the conditions that the disaggregation or the set~$\X$ must satisfy for the cut to be valid for~$\F{\mc{Q}, \mc{X}, \Omega}$, and column \mbox{\tsc{formulate}} indicates the conditions under which the inequalities are sufficient to describe $\epiQ{\mc{Q}, \mc{X}}$ after projection (if such conditions are known).
 When \tsc{rlb} is listed as ``Generic'', it means that no recourse lower bound has been specified (except that it satisfies Definition~\ref{def:recourse_lower_bound}).

-\section{\mytitle{Application to the VRPSD with scenarios under the classical recourse policy}}
+\section{Application to the VRPSD with scenarios under the classical recourse policy}

 In this section, we apply our framework to the VRPSD with scenarios under the classical recourse policy, i.e., problem~$\vrpr(\Qc, \Xcvrp)$ defined in Section~\ref{subsection:vrpsd}.
 As before, we assume that we have a disaggregation of~$\Qc$ that satisfies Assumption~\ref{assumption:customer_disaggregation}.
 Following the ``recipe'' in Section~\ref{subsection:applying}, we immediately obtain an algorithm for solving~$\vrpr(\Qc, \Xcvrp)$ using either the cuts of~\cite{gendreau95} (Corollary~\ref{corollary:gendreau}) or the ILS route cuts (Theorem~\ref{thm:route_formulation}).
-The former approach is not expected to perform well, given the superior performance of recent algorithms relying on ILS cuts that use recourse disaggregation~\citep{hoogendoorn2023improved, parada2024disaggregated, legault2025superadditivity}.
+The former approach is not expected to perform well, given the superior performance of recent algorithms that use recourse disaggregation (see the experiments in~\cite{hoogendoorn2023improved}).
 Therefore, our branch-and-cut algorithm captures the recourse cost using the ILS route cuts, and we concentrate here on developing recourse lower bounds for the additional ILS cuts introduced in Section~\ref{section:generalizing}.

-In fact, since the recourse function~$\Qc$ is not weakly superadditive (see Appendix~\ref{appendix:example_classical}), the ILS path cuts~\eqref{ineq:path_cut} cannot be applied.
-Instead, Section~\ref{subsection:vrpsd_lower_bounds} derives partial route lower bounds (Definition~\ref{def:partial_route_lower_bound}) and recourse lower bounds for the ILS set cuts~\eqref{ineq:set_cut}.
+In fact, as the recourse function~$\Qc$ is not restrictively superadditive (Example~\ref{example:qc_not_superadditive}), the ILS path cuts~\eqref{ineq:path_cut} cannot be applied.
+Instead, Section~\ref{subsection:vrpsd_lower_bounds} focus on deriving recourse lower bounds for the partial route inequalities and the ILS set cuts.
 These bounds are then incorporated into our separation routine in Section~\ref{subsection:vrpsd_separation}.

-\subsection{\mytitle{Deriving recourse lower bounds by counting failures}}
+\subsection{Deriving recourse lower bounds by counting failures}

+To derive recourse lower bounds for the VRPSD with scenarios under the classical recourse policy, we adopt the following strategy.
+We first compute a lower bound on the number of failures observed by a route while serving a given set of customers.
+This number is then used to construct a recourse lower bound by selecting that many customers in the set that are closest to the depot.